Yanyirong/Notes-about-Object-Detection/README.md

 # Notes-about-Object-Detection
 Some notes about learning object detection and object detection 3D

-Reading arxiv.org/abs/1905.05055 now,will be updated later.
+Reading [Object Detction in 20 Years: A Survey](arxiv.org/abs/1905.05055) now,will be updated later.